What to Expect Before and After Total Knee Replacement Surgery. A Patient's Experience.

 - A couple of weeks before the operation I attended the hospital for a pre-assessment to confirm that I was fit enough for the surgery to go ahead; and to make arrangements for equipment that I would need after I returned home.
 Arrangements were made to loan to me a frame that fitted around my toilet - to use as a lever when sitting and rising from the toilet seat.
 Crutches are loaned by the NHS for as long as the patient needs to use them.

 - It's important to think about how bathing will be managed at home for the first few weeks after a knee replacement surgery.
 I hired a plumber to remove my bathtub and replace it with a shower, in anticipation of the fact that it was going to be difficult for me to clamber in and out of a bath.
-(But my bathroom was in any event due for refurbishment.
-There are probably less costly ways of overcoming post-surgery bathing issues).

 - Researching online about self-help to reduce pain following the operation, I discovered a Gel-filled packs are placed in the freezer until cold and then attached by velcro to a wrap-around knee brace, which is inflated with a hand-held pump.
 I applied the packs several times each day.
 They did provide some temporary relief from pain and so I can recommend them.
 That said, they can't perform miracles and in my case was many weeks before the swelling subsided.
 Lumark ice-compression kit.